narasimhapalla/SpringBootApp1/restful-web-services/src/main/resources/readme.txt

 Version ->
 	by creating different endpoint
 	content negotiation approach
-		-> Using params and value
+		-> Using request params and value
+		-> Using request header and value
+		-> produces via headers (MIME type version)